worldline/kotlin-workshop-javazone2025/04-01-backend-jvm.md

 To get started with Kotlin on these frameworks, you just need to selected Kotlin as the language when creating a new project with [Spring Initializr](https://start.spring.io/) or [Quarkus code generator](https://code.quarkus.io/).

-## Spring guide part 1
+## Spring guide part 1 - simple Rest API

 Let's start with a simple REST API that provides CRUD operations on a `Customer` data class which is a stored in RAM in a `MutableList`.

 - Create a project on [start.spring.io (also called Spring initializr)](https://start.spring.io/) with the following dependencies: Spring Web and Spring Boot DevTools.
-- Choose Kotlin as the language and Kotlin-Grade as the project manager.
+- Choose Kotlin as the language and Gradle with Kotlin DSL as the project manager.
 - Add these dependencies: **Spring Web**, **Spring Boot DevTools**, **h2 database** and **Spring Data JPA**.
 - Click on "Generate".
 Download the archive, unzip it, and open the project with IntelliJ (preferably) or Android Studio.
 - Create `Customer` data class in the `model` package.